-These findings are based on the direct testimony and exhibits of Red Bird witness Cox and Public Staff witnesses Franklin and Feasel, and the rebuttal testimony of Red Bird witnesses Cox and Beckemeier.
+The evidence supporting these findings of fact is found in the direct testimony and exhibits of Red Bird witness Cox and Public Staff witnesses Franklin and Feasel and the rebuttal testimony of Red Bird witnesses Cox and Beckemeier.

 In his direct testimony, Company witness Cox explained that after entering into an asset purchase agreement, Red Bird hired McGill to perform a preliminary survey and analysis of the water and/or wastewater system.
-Tr.
-Vol. 2, 42.
+Id. at 42.
 Witness Cox indicated that he was surprised to learn that it has been Commission practice to establish rate base and the purchaser's due diligence costs associated with a transfer.
+Id. at 50.
 He noted that the total due diligence and transactional costs associated with the transfer would not be known until the purchase actually closes.
-Tr.
-Vol. 2,

-50. Witness Cox indicated that the due diligence activities for Etowah included surveying work, legal title work, preliminary civil engineering work, environmental compliance site surveys, and accounting, totaling \$317,269.22 as of the date of the filing of his direct testimony.
 Id. at 51.
+Witness Cox indicated that the due diligence activities for Etowah included surveying work, legal title work, preliminary civil engineering work, environmental compliance site surveys, and accounting, totaling \$317,269.22 as of the date of the filing of his direct testimony.
+Id.
 Witness Cox explained that due diligence gives preliminary insight to a potential purchaser regarding the system's condition and problems to be addressed, though all issues would not be known until Red Bird begins operating the acquired utility.
 He testified that due diligence also includes ensuring that clear title can be acquired and determining the required future capital investments.
 Witness Cox also pointed out that after due diligence, Red Bird has declined to proceed with some transactions that would not be in the best interests of CSWR or ratepayers.